java-crypto/cross_platform_crypto/docs/ecdsa_signature_der_string.md

 ***3)** you need the external library pycryptodome, version 3.9.9

+***4)** you need a relativly new version of Golang (my program runs with Golang 15.x)

-Notes regarding the implementations: for this article I have choosen the **DER encoding** of the signature.
+### Notes regarding the implementations:

+For this article I have choosen the **DER encoding** of the signature.
 Some frameworks support this kind of encoding "out of the box", e.g. in Java we choose the algorithm **SHA256withECDSA** and everything is fine.
 If you like need the example with [IEEE P1363 encoding see this article](ecdsa_signature_ieee_p1363_string.md).

 If you need to convert the signature format types (DER to IEEE P1363 and vice versa) see my article [ecdsa signature conversion](ecdsa_signature_conversion.md).